 What it means

 If you’ve been doing fireworks at home, 2026 is your last year.
-After that, the city’s drone-only event will be the main show in town.
+After that, permitted public displays are the only option, and the city’s drone show, now an August event, becomes a new summer tradition to watch for.